Upcoming Retreats

 Zafra Natural Reserve (San Rafael, Antioquia) & Ubaté (Cundinamarca)

-This retreat is held across two sacred territories, each supporting a distinct phase of the process:
+This retreat unfolds across two sacred territories, each supporting a distinct phase of the process:

 Preparation, Ceremony & Integration in the Jungle